AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2020/fusion-nov-16.md

 * Ctrl/Cmd+Shift+Enter: Run a scenario once
 * Ctrl/Cmd + Shift + S: Save a scenario

-For more information on building Workfront Fusion 2.0 scenarios, see [Create a scenario in Adobe Workfront Fusion](../../../../../workfront-fusion/scenarios/create-a-scenario.md).

 ## Updates to Office 365 Excel connector